• Home

 Barranco Wall

-Seven day trekkers will stop here for a brief lunch before continuing on through the barren desert landscape that leads to the Mweka trail and up to Barafu Camp (4,680 meters).
+On some seven day packages, trekkers will stop here for a brief lunch before continuing on through the barren desert landscape that leads to the Mweka trail and up to Barafu Camp (4,680 meters).

 Day 6 – Karanga Camp (3,960m) to Barafu Camp (4,680m)